javier-lopez/javier.io/blog/en/_posts/2014-08-06-rsync-rename-move.md

 - --detect-renamed, --detect-renamed-lax
 - --detect-moved

-Since I'm not the kind of person who enjoys spending their time compiling software I packaged a modified rsync version for Debian/Ubuntu and upload it somewhere, while doing it I updated the patches to make them compile with the latest rsync version (at the moment of writing this version 3.1.1):
+Since I'm not the kind of person who enjoys spending their time compiling software I packaged a modified rsync version for supported Ubuntu LTS versions and upload it somewhere, while doing it I updated the patches to make them compile with the latest rsync version (at the moment of writing this version 3.1.1).

 <pre class="sh_sh">
 $ sudo apt-add-repository ppa:minos-archive/main